 In a 2018 research study of 81 pregnant patients in a New Zealand hospital-based acupuncture clinic, they offered evidence that acupuncture is safe and beneficial for lumbopelvic pain in pregnancy.
 You can read the abstract: link here.

 Acupuncture is Safe in Pregnancy

 Acupuncture continues to be researched around the world as a natural approach to treat many medical conditions.
 Acupuncture has been shown to be safe in pregnancy.
 In all the studies to date on the use of acupuncture in pregnancy, none of these studies have shown any adverse affects from acupuncture.

-In Traditional Chinese Medicine, there are acupuncture points that are traditionally forbidden to be used in pregnancy because they are said to stimulate the uterus.
+In Traditional East Asian Medicine, there are acupuncture points that are traditionally forbidden to be used in pregnancy because they are said to stimulate the uterus.
 In modern research, these points have not been shown to actually cause adverse affects.
-In my practice, my mission is to provide the safest possible experience for my patients, so I absolutely avoid these forbidden points throughout pregnancy.
+In my practice, my mission is to provide the safest possible experience for my patients, so I avoid these forbidden points throughout pregnancy.
 I trust the wisdom of the ancient practitioners.

 When a patient comes in with back or pelvic pain, I first assess their overall health.
 I often make dietary and other natural recommendations that may support them during this time.
-I determine the Chinese Medicine diagnosis and choose acupuncture points that help restore balance.
+I determine their diagnosis and choose acupuncture points that help restore balance.
 I may also recommend complementary therapies that can be combined with acupuncture to maximize the results.
 These may include physical therapy, yoga, chiropractic, massage, or osteopathic treatments to align and balance the body.

 During the acupuncture treatment, I typically have patients lay on their side propped comfortably with pillows.
 I have a very gentle and effective acupuncture technique to make the treatment as comfortable as possible.
 Patients have the choice to listen to soothing music as they lay on the table for 20-30 minutes.